jmoh3/adventure/DEVELOPMENT.md

 # Extending the Adventure Assignment

-I was directed by my code moderator to make the following changes:
+I was directed by my code moderator to make the following changes.

 ## Smaller changes:
 * Using return (condition) in Direction instead of if else statement